-The Domain Name System (DNS) performs an essential translation function in Internet Protocol (IP) networks from host names to IP addresses that allows users to establish connectivity to the Internet and access the services they desire.
+The Domain Name System (DNS) performs an essential translation function in IP networks, from host names to IP addresses, which allows users to establish connectivity to the Internet and access the services they desire.
 However, the DNS presents a particular possibility for customers' services to be hijacked or compromised.
-As most contemporary public telecommunications networks use IP for connectivity to the Internet or delivery of its services, the DNS has become an essential control protocol that supports their operation.
+As most contemporary public telecommunications networks use IP for connectivity to the Internet or delivery of their services, the DNS has become an essential control protocol that supports their operation.
 DNS servers operated by public telecommunications network operators must be secured and provide accurate data (CSTAC 2013).